Toward the classification of threefold extremal contractions with one-dimensional fibers: General facts on extremal curve germs

 \begin{sremark} The case~\ref{corImp:a} occurs if and only if $(X,C)$ is of type~\typec{ID^\vee}, \typec{IE^\vee}, \typec{II^\vee} or \typec{IA^\vee} (the last is a part of \typec{k1A}).
 In fact, the case \typec{k1A} can be primitive or imprimitive, and the imprimitive \typec{k1A} is equivalent to \typec{IA^\vee}.
 The case~\ref{corImp:b} occurs if and only if $(X,C)$ is of type~\typec{k2A} with $\gcd(m_1,m_2)>1$. \end{sremark}

-\begin{scorollary} \begin{enumerate} \item Let $(X,C)$ be a $\QQ$-conic bundle germ of splitting degree $m\ge 1$.
-Then $(Z,o)$ is a Du Val singularity of type \type{A_{m-1}}.
+\begin{scorollary} Let $(X,C)$ be an extremal curve germ of splitting degree $m\ge 1$. \begin{enumerate} \item If $(X,C)$ is a $\QQ$-conic bundle, then $(Z,o)$ is a Du Val singularity of type \type{A_{m-1}}.
 In particular, the point $(Z,o)$ is smooth if and only if $\Cl(X)_\tors=0$.